 If you find that your plastic containers and other items age before their time and become unsightly, try some of the cleaning methods outlined above to remove the blemishes rather than disposing of them right away.

 What’s your favorite household tip for cleaning unsightly stains from plastic cookware?
+Which of these items worked for you?
 Let us know in the comments!